They say practice makes perfect. That’s an adage the Mount Carmel Center for Innovative Learning is out to prove.

 - A debriefing space with video capability to review completed simulations

-The Mount Carmel Clinical Skills and Simulation Center brings all these resources together under one roof and makes them available across the entire system, ensuring that Mount Carmel remains a leader in learning and technology while also improving outcomes and care for you and your family.
+The Mount Carmel Center for Innovative Learning brings all these resources together under one roof and makes them available across the entire system, ensuring that Mount Carmel remains a leader in learning and technology while also improving outcomes and care for you and your family.

 To Take a Virtual Tour of the Center, Please Use The Google Map Below:

 Steve Marks, Operations Manager